This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 The biggest feast of the year is going to be when most folks roll out the pigs in blankets.
 Of course I am talking about Christmas Dinner.
-I go with all the classics with a roast turkey dinner like sausagemeat stuffing, Roast Parsnips and Potatoes, Glazed Carrots and gravy.
+I go with all the classics with a roast turkey dinner.
+Check out these recipes:

 And then the other way that I eat them is for breakfast.
 What better meal to eat sausage and bacon together right?
 So sometimes I make them as an upgrade to my Bacon and Egg Club Sandwich and other times I’ll simply have them on the side of a full English.